 The only place that “liliths” appear in the Bible is in Isaiah 34:14 which is a list of wild animals or devils — likely both in that the infestation of wild animals often is a physical representation or manifestation of the infestation of devils.

 Isaiah 34:14 is one verse is a series of verses outlining the judgments of God against nations that have turned their backs to Him.
-Taken in context, it is clear that one of the judgments or consequences of rejecting God is that the nation will become the abode of demons and wild unclean animals.
+Taken in context, it is clear that one of the judgments or consequences of rejecting God is that the nation will become the abode of devils and wild unclean animals.

 Judgment on Bozrah and Edom Isaiah 34:6-15